Teresa Forcades

+Teresa Forcades i Vila[a] OSB (born 10 May 1966 in Barcelona) is a Catalan physician, Benedictine nun and social activist.
+Forcades i Vila is known for her controversial views on the church, public health and Catalan independence, and for her vaccine skepticism.
+She has also spoken about reproductive health and has a pro choice stance.

 Teresa Forcades i Vila (Note: Catalan pronunciation: /ca/.) (born 10 May 1966 in Barcelona) is a Catalan physician, Benedictine nun and social activist.
 Forcades i Vila is known for her controversial views on the church, public health and Catalan independence, and for her vaccine skepticism.

 Education

 Born in Barcelona in 1966, Forcades grew up in a home where her parents rejected religion.
 She was sent, however, to the private Sacred Heart school, where she discovered religious faith through the study of the Bible given by the religious sisters who ran the school.
 She went on to study medicine at the University of Barcelona.
 In 1992 she moved to the United States, where in 1995 she completed a residency at the University of Buffalo School of Medicine, specialising in internal medicine.
 After obtaining a scholarship, she moved to Cambridge, Massachusetts, where she gained the degree of Master of Divinity from Harvard Divinity School in 1997.

 As the result of a stay in order to prepare for some examinations which Forcades made at the Monastery of St. Benedict in Montserrat, Spain, founded in 1952, and connected to the famed Abbey of Santa Maria de Montserrat, she received a call to monastic life.
 In September 1997, she entered the monastery, where she follows the Benedictine pattern of life, while still working in the fields of religious study, theology and medicine.
 In 2004 she obtained a doctorate in public health from the University of Barcelona.
 In 2005, she obtained a degree in theology.
 After four years, in 2009 she received a doctorate from the School of Theology of Catalonia.